mozilla/taar-lite/docs/GraphRepresentation.md

-This treatment accounts for the popularity of an add-on in terms of how widely it is coinstalled, ie. how many different add-ons it appears coinstalled with, under the assumption that the more widely coinstalled an add-on is, the less likely it is to be a relevant recommendation.
+This treatment accounts for the popularity of an add-on in terms of how widely it is coinstalled, ie. how many different add-ons it appears coinstalled with.
+It reweights the graph based on the hypothesis: the more widely coinstalled an add-on is, the less likely it is to be a relevant recommendation.

 For each add-on B coinstalled with a given add-on A,